iit-DLSLab/robotlib/README.md

     //or
     stance = stance_status["LF"];

-The getLeg function returns a std::shared_ptr<LimbBase> object, that is used to access to the associated data stored in the variable stance_status.
+where "LF" is the name associated to the left front leg.
+The getLeg function returns a std::shared_ptr\<LimbBase> object, that is used to access to the associated data stored in the variable stance_status.

 As another example of data type that can be associated to legs consider the following example